emqx/emqx-docs/en_US/mqtt-over-quic/features-mqtt-over-quic.md

    - Use one stream for QoS 1 and another for QoS 0.
    - Use one stream for publishing and another for subscriptions.
 (Publish/Subscribe over the control stream is also allowed.)

- As the broker, EMQX does stream packets bindings:
+ As the broker, EMQX does stream packet bindings:

    - It sends PUBACK packets over the stream where it receives the PUBLISH for QoS 1, so to the QoS 2 packets.
    - It sends PUBLISH packets over the stream where it gets the topic subscription and also expects PUBACK for QoS1 from the same stream.